ey92/notes/1101/1101notes.md

 - no auxiliary verb, but head (inflection) is there

 ### Assumptions
-1.
-2.
-3.
+1. Phrases have unique heads, determining their category and grammatical properties
+2. words project phrases (N -> NP)
-4. syntactic trees are binary branching
+3. phrase structure trees are binary branching
-5. most phrases are endocentric, not exocentric (have heads)
+4. most phrases are endocentric, not exocentric (have heads)
 - inflection phrases/auxiliary verbs
 - forms of "to be" can't follow negation, put in auxiliary position